ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

-.. function:: Hierarchy.setEGroupRadius(self, l, groupRadius)

-    Set the group radius of an encoder (E).
-This is an integer in this case, it defines the second-stage inhibition to make representations distributed

-    :param l: (int32) index of the layer
-    :param groupRadius: (int32) value to set

-.. function:: Hierarchy.getEGroupRadius(self, l)

-    Get the group radius of an encoder (E).
-This is an integer in this case, it defines the second-stage inhibition to make representations distributed

-    :param l: (int32) index of the layer
-    :rtype: (int32) groupRadius

 .. function:: Hierarchy.setELR(self, l, lr)

     Set the learning rate of an encoder (E)